nushell/nushell.github.io/book/hooks.md

 }
 ```

-Try putting the above to your config, running Nushell and moving around your filesytem.
+Try putting the above to your config, running Nushell and moving around your filesystem.
 When you change a directory, the `PWD` environment variable changes and the change triggers the hook with the previous and the current values stored in `before` and `after` variables, respectively.

 Instead of defining just a single hook per trigger, it is possible to define a **list of hooks** which will run in sequence: